 A high quality, fully serviced mobile Botswana safari including Okavango Delta, Moremi and Chobe National Park.

-Experience Mauritius & Rodrigues staying in small, guest houses with the freedom of a hire car.
+Experience Mauritius & Rodrigues staying in small lodges and hotels with the freedom of a hire car.

 The majesty of Machu Picchu, scenery of the Sacred Valley and beauty of Lake Titicaca make this a very special holiday.